mattdark/json-mysql-importer/README.md

 After installing, make sure MySQL is running.

 During installation, `root` password is assigned.
 You can log into MySQL with this user or create a new one.
 Also, `movienet` database must be created.

+Log into MySQL using MySQL Shell:

 ```
 $ mysqlsh root@localhost
 ```

-Replace `root` with your user if necessary, and specify IP address or URL for your MySQL server instance if needed.
+Replace `root` with your user if necessary, and replace `localhost` with the IP address or URL for your MySQL server instance if needed.

-Change to SQL mode:
+Change to SQL mode and create the `movienet` database:
 ```
+\sql
 create database movienet;
 ```